Sync

 OverSqlite follows a client-server architecture using the oversync protocol:

-3. Changes are tracked at the row level with timestamps and device attribution
+- Changes are tracked at the row level and pushed as ordered bundles

 ┌─────────────┐ oversync ┌─────────────┐ PostgreSQL ┌─────────────┐